gvellut/jncep/namegen.md

 - str_filesafe
 - _t

-The functions apply to the following sections of the title:
+The rules apply to the following parts of the title, according to their prefixes:

 - `fc`: Final Complete (the indication at the end of the file name)
 - `p`: Part.
-It refers to the name of the part as coming from the J-Novel Club API: It includes the series name, the volume number and the part number, always *Part <number>*.
+It refers to the part as coming from the J-Novel Club API: Its title includes the series name, the volume number and the part number, always *Part <number>*.
 - `pn`: Part number
 - `v`: Volume.
-It refers to the name of the volume as coming from the J-Novel Club API: It includes the series name and the volume number, possibly in multiple items like *Part 5 Volume 2*.
+It refers to the volume as coming from the J-Novel Club API: Its title includes the series name and the volume number, possibly in multiple items like *Part 5 Volume 2*.
 - `vn`: Volume number
 - `s`: Series.
-It refers to the name of the series as coming from the J-Novel Club API.
+It refers to the series as coming from the J-Novel Club API: Its title possibly includes a subtitle (after a `:`).
-- `ss`: Series name.
-It is the series name but possibly transformed from the Part, Volume and Series compoonents.
+- `ss`: Series string.
+It is the series name that was possibly transformed (eg just the slug).
-- `str`: To apply at the end to the title as a string with no separate logical parts.
+- `str`: To apply at the end to the title to a string with no separate logical parts.